-- Total available resource total active storage volume (Blowering & Burrinjuck Dams) at the day of assessment plus any usable flows in transit plus minimum inflows for rest of the year plus Snowy Hydro's assured Required Annual Release (RAR) (including any flex (pre-release) from the prior year), as well as estimated usage to date.
-Snowy Hydro's net Jounama Release for this year (2023-24) is estimated to be about 750 GL (includes montane release). - 2) Rules-based environmental water water required to be set aside under water sharing plans to provide for riverine environments.
-Includes end-of-system flow requirements (currently 63 GL) and environmental water allowances (EWA1 = 100 GL, EWA2 = 4 GL, EWA3 = 0 GL).
+- 1) Total available resource total active storage volume (Blowering & Burrinjuck Dams) at the day of assessment plus any usable flows in transit plus minimum inflows for rest of the year plus Snowy Hydro's assured Required Annual Release (RAR) (including any flex (pre-release) from the prior year), as well as estimated usage to date.
+Snowy Hydro's net Jounama Release for this year (2023-24) is estimated to be about 840 GL (includes montane release).
+Any pre-release of next year's RAR is quarantined and will be used to support allocations in 2024/25. - 2) Rules-based environmental water water required to be set aside under water sharing plans to provide for riverine environments.
+Includes end-of-system flow requirements (currently 53 GL) and environmental water allowances (EWA1 = 82 GL, EWA2 = 0 GL, EWA3 = 0 GL).
 Excludes 'licence-based' environmental water also known as held environmental water (HEW).
-This total volume typically reduces as water is used during the year. - Reserves required primarily under statutory plans, and mainly used for emergency purposes and critical needs.
-Includes 25 GL per dam as an operational reserve, and Provisional Storage Volumes (PSV1 = 25 GL, PSV2 = nil). - 4) Conveyance entitlement a category of access licence originally issued to Irrigation Corporations to facilitate delivery of water through their channel systems.
-Allocation to this category is prescribed in the water sharing plans and is a function of high and general security allocations.
-Conveyance licences in the Murrumbidgee valley can also carryover 30% of their entitlement. - 5) Losses the best estimate of the conservative volume required to run the river to meet demands for the remainder of the water year.
+This total volume typically reduces as water is used during the year. - 3) Reserves required primarily under statutory plans, and mainly used for emergency purposes and critical needs.
+Includes 25 GL per dam as an operational reserve, and Provisional Storage Volumes (PSV1 = 95 GL, PSV2 = nil). - 4) Conveyance entitlement a category of access licence originally issued to Irrigation Corporations to enable delivery of water in their channel systems.
+Allocation is prescribed in the water sharing plan and is a function of high and general security allocation.
+Conveyance licences in the Murrumbidgee valley can carryover 30% of their entitlement. - 5) Losses the best estimate of the conservative volume required to run the river to meet demands for the remainder of the water year.
 This includes storage evaporation, transmission and operational loss.
 This estimate is updated monthly. - 6) IVT account carryover value into 2023-24.
 Does not necessarily reflect the current IVT balance.
 Balance was reduced by 18 GL (equating to the IVT spill which occurred on 14 August 2023) from 89 GL to 71 GL. - 7) 2024-2025 high priority needs on 1 July volume set aside to cover high priority needs on 1 July 2024, for 'Year 2'. - 8) Held environmental water (HEW) licenced water administered by environmental water holders is reported here, with the associated portions of general security allocation and carryover also identified in the above pie chart.
-This reporting of held environmental water is the total credited to accounts (not usage) and is estimated to be 219 GL of GS, 11 GL of HS, 76 GL of conveyance allocation and 117 GL of GS carryover.
-These entitlements are held and/or managed either singly or jointly by various environmental holder groups, including the NSW Department of Planning and Environment, TLM and CEWH.
-Details on environmental holdings can be found on individual agency websites.
+This reporting of held environmental water is the total credited to accounts (not usage) and is estimated to be 286 GL of GS, 11 GL of HS, 76 GL of conveyance allocation and 117 GL of GS carryover.
+These entitlements are held and/or managed either singly or jointly by various environmental holder groups, including the NSW DCCEEW, TLM and CEWH.
+Details on environmental holdings can be found on individual agency websites. - 9) Supply Distribution the distribution of supply includes volumes at the time of the assessment for the following categories: active volumes in the dams, indicative usage to-date (may be estimates prior to reconciliation with hydrographic updates) and assumed minimum future inflows (includes Snowy Hydro's guaranteed inflows for the water year).
+It also includes the current balance of the Blowering Compensation Account, which is held within the Snowy Scheme and only delivered if Blowering storage levels get critically low.